zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = lambda self, a, b: "I require two arguments"
    >>> verify_foo()
-   The object <Foo...> violates its contract in IFoo.simple(arg1): implementation requires too many arguments.
+   The object <Foo...> violates the contract of IFoo.simple(arg1) because implementation requires too many arguments.

 Variable arguments can be used to implement the required number, as can arguments with defaults.